sunflowerit/sfit-timer/README.md

+### SFIT TIMER

-SFIT Timer is a cross-plaform browser extension app used to log work hours and automatically write them to Odoo Timesheets.
+SFIT Timer is a cross-plaform browser extension app used to log work hours and automatically write them to **Odoo Timesheets**.

-It connects to an odoo instance e.g SFIT odoo instance and displays issue list.
-From the list, one can start timer based on the issue, set start and end time of the issue and when stop button is clicked, a new timesheet line record is added to Odoo.
+It connects to an odoo instance e.g *SFIT odoo instance* and displays issue list from the list.
+One can start timer based on the issue, set start and end time of the issue and when stop button is clicked, a new timesheet line record is added to the session instance.

 Features: